 Take advantage of sales in November and stock up on turkey and ham for the next few months.
 I’ve seen both meats as low as 49¢ per pound and you can substitute shredded turkey for almost any recipe calling for shredded chicken!

 25 – Stock up on baking supplies

 Although prices for baking items don’t vary too much, baking RELATED items will be more affordable this month.
-Think baking cups, muffin tins, cookie sheets, bread loaf pans, parchment paper, etc. Make sure to compare your local store prices to online stores like Amazon and Jet for these items, too.
+Think baking cups, muffin tins, cookie sheets, bread loaf pans, parchment paper, etc. Make sure to compare your local store prices to online stores like Amazon for these items, too.

 26 – Preserve cranberries